Bernardo-MG/docs-maven-skin/src/test/resources/it/menu/src/site/markdown/index.md

-# Minimal page
+# Page with menu

-This is an example for a Maven Site using only the minimal required configuration.
+This is an example for a Maven Site with a menu.